silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/How_Tos/02_Pagination.md

+---
 title: How to Create a Paginated List
+summary: Break up the result of a database query into multiple pages
+---
 # How to Create a Paginated List

 In order to create a paginated list, create a method on your controller that first creates a `SS_List` that contains